French Commandos Board Rainbow Warrior Amid Report of Imminent Test

 The Rainbow Warrior II is the successor to the Greenpeace protest ship bombed and sunk by French security agents in New Zealand’s Auckland Harbor in 1985.

 Today’s confrontation came hours before France reportedly was to begin the tests.
-Koken Nosaka, a Japanese government spokesman, cited a ``reliable source″ who said the first test could come as early as 2 p.m.
+Koken Nosaka, a Japanese government spokesman, cited a ``reliable source″ who said the first test could come at 2 p.m.
 EDT, Japanese and French media reported.

 The Cambridge, Mass.-based International Physicians for the Prevention of Nuclear War also said it believed the test would come today.
 Program manager Michael Christ said the information was based on discussions with senior advisers to French President Jacques Chirac.